ibnuda/fpmortals/manuscript/complete.md

                         .foldMap(interpreter)
 ~~~~~~~~

-For completeness, an interpreter that delegates to a direct implementation is
-easy to write.
-This might be useful if the rest of the application is using
-`Free` as the context and we already have an `IO` implementation that we want to
-use:

 Agar lebih lengkap, sebuah interpreter yang mendelegasikan kepada sebuah implementasi
 langsung biasanya mudah dalam penulisan.
 Hal ini mungkin berguna bila bagian aplikasi
 yang lain menggunakan `Free` sebagai konteks dan kita juga sudah mempunyai